JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ### Content

 I want to start here, because you can have the most features, the best tooling, all the bells and whistles - but if your content isn't helpful, your docs just aren't going to be good.
 So what makes content "good"?
 I think it comes down to focusing on what users **want to accomplish**.
+Most people don't want to see the entire API surface - they have a goal in mind with your library and want to get there with as little friction and ambiguity as possible.

+#### Prioritize use-case-driven examples

+This is tricky in practice, because it extends into API design - documenting something complex in nature is going to make for complex documentation.
+So when you're writing down documentation, try to take the perspective of someone who doesn't know anything about your library, why it exists or how it works - only what it _does_.

+For example, let's say we have a library called `math`.
+It exposes four methods: `add`, `subtract`, `divide`, and `validate`.
+That last one, `validate`, is used in the first three to validate the arguments passed to each method.
+We can assume that _most_ users don't need to see that method right away when looking at the docs.
+They have a problem, like "math is hard" and want to solve that problem, not absorb the complexity of your library.

+That's not to say that `validate` shouldn't be documented, far from it.
+But prioritize use-case-driven examples, _then_ expose reference content.

 ### Tooling